-To advance through the program, students must obtain a minimum of a "C" in FLT101, FLT102, FLT120, FLT221, FLT330, FLT360, FLT470 and FLT471.
-Each of the flight education courses is followed by specifically designed flight coursework.
-The syllabus and lesson plans are prescribed by FAA Part 141, and are conducted by the Vaughn partner flight school.
+To advance through the program, students must obtain a minimum of a "C" in FLT101, FLT102, FLT230L, FLT360, FLT470 and FLT471.
+Both FLT120 and FLT330 have mandatory attendance requirements as well as a minimum course grade requirement of "B", and 80% in the required FAA Stage/EOC Exams Each of the flight education courses at Vaughn is concurrent with the following flight courses that are taught at our partner Part 141 Flight School: FLT111, FLT121, FLT331, FLT473, FLT474 Students in this program are eligible to participate in ATC certificate training.

-In order to obtain college credit for FAA qualifications and flight training hours, students must complete the relevant "Flight Review Courses," including FLT111, FLT121, FLT331, FLT361 (elective), and FLT472.

-Students in this program are eligible to participate in ATC certificate training.
 The Aircraft Operations BS program requires a Capstone course or internship or degree project.